mijohnson99/flatforth/README.md

 # paraforth
-**An extremely minimal (but not limiting) native code Forth environment in <1K**
+**A very fast, self-hosting, native code Forth with a minuscule core (<1K)**

-At its very core, paraforth is just an assembly program with an association list of names to subroutines, and an input loop for invoking them.
+At the core of paraforth is a very small assembly program - just an association list of names to subroutines, and an input loop for invoking them.
-By pre-populating the list with *just* enough functionality to implement *another assembler*, a self-extensible language is born.
+By pre-populating the list with *just* enough functionality to build *a macro assembler*, a self-extensible language kernel is born.

-This project demonstrates a leap from just 19 words and 851 bytes to an interactive programming environment with hundreds of words.

-While aiming to keep the core as minimal as possible, this work draws the line at having to input pre-assembled machine code.
-The purpose of this is to maintain paraforth's ability to meaningfully self-host.
-Anything short of that, however - including writing an assembler from scratch - is considered fair game.
+This project is a long-running exercise in building the smallest and fastest Forth possible without accepting **ANY** sacrifices in usability.
+No inputting pre-assembled machine code at runtime, and no cobbling together logic operations from NAND.

+The entire language, save for just 15 words and 756 bytes of machine code, is written in itself and builds in place on startup.

 _(This project is an active work in progress.)_

 ### Quirks and Features:

 * Tiny binary executable size - under one kilobyte
-* Fast - a simplistic benchmark demonstrates ~4x speedup over `gforth-fast` on author's machine
+* Fast - a simplistic benchmark task demonstrates ~4x speedup over `gforth-fast` on author's machine
-  * Benchmark task: find the longest Collatz sequence for starting values under 1 million
-* Fewer primitives than eForth - 19 vs. 31 - with as many as 5 that could still be eliminated
+* Fewer primitives than eForth - 15 vs. 31 - with one spent just to enable line comments out of the box
-* Subroutine-threaded code, with inlining of primitives also implemented at runtime
-  * Works by enabling a neat syntax for postponing blocks of code using `{` and `}`
+* Subroutine-threaded code with primitive inlining - works by postponing blocks of code with `{` and `}`
-* Compile-only Forth, with no `STATE` variable and no interpreter buffer
-  * Code can still be "interpreted" (i.e., compiled and then run immediately) using `[` and `]`
+* Compile-only Forth - code can still be "interpreted" (compiled and executed immediately) with `[` and `]`
-* No concept of `immediate` words, technically, since all words execute immediately when typed
-  * Non-immediate words use a shim that compiles a call to the rest of their code
+* All words technically `immediate` - non-immediates use a shim that compiles a call instruction
-* No built-in number syntax - parsing words like `$` and `#` are used for integer literals (at first)
+* No internalized number syntax - parsing words like `$` and `#` used for integer literals (at first)
-  * The `base` variable and automatic number parsing are added as quality-of-life extensions in [repl.fth](src/repl.fth)
+  * Quality-of-life extensions in [repl.fth](src/repl.fth) implement `base` and automatic number parsing
-* An assembler for a useful subset of x86-64 implemented as a runtime extension of the compiler
+* An assembler for a useful subset of x86-64 implemented at runtime as the first extension of the compiler
-* All I/O through a basic serial interface - `KEY` and `EMIT` are the only OS primitives in the core
 * Working but very basic demo of ELF executable generation (no metacompiler yet)
-* Reasonably extensive design notes in the source code - assumes familiarity with typical Forth internals

 ### Getting Started: